Yellow River Map: Interpretation

 One way of analyzing the Yellow River Map is by comparison with the Luoshu.
 Wolfram Eberhard says that the River Plan is proven "beyond a reasonable doubt" to be a magic square.
 He connects it to the mingtang halls of worship, saying that they share a division into 9 fields: these in turn are correlated with the 9 celestial objects—the Sun, Moon, Mercury, Mars, Venus, Jupiter, Saturn, Rahu, and Ketu—introduced from and according to Indian astronomy.
 Other sources emphasize these points for the Luoshu.
 Another interpretation of the River Diagram has to do with the 5 elements (wuxing) and the 5 Asian cardinal directions.
-Anyway, according to James Legge the earliest versions appear to no longer be extant, with received versions going back only to Song dynasty (early Twelfth Century); concluding, "If we had the original form of 'the River Map,' we should probably find it a numerical trifle, not more difficult, not more supernatural, than the Lo Shu Magic Square", a companion piece to the River Map.
+According to James Legge the earliest versions appear to no longer be extant, with received versions going back only to Song dynasty (early Twelfth Century); concluding, "If we had the original form of 'the River Map,' we should probably find it a numerical trifle, not more difficult, not more supernatural, than the Lo Shu Magic Square", a companion piece to the River Map.
 Nevertheless, Legge finds it of interest in interpreting the I Ching.